-Key operated, 2 position switch.
-To start engine, first turn key fully clockwise to ON position.
-To stop engine, turn key counter-clockwise to OFF position.
+Key operated, 3 position switch.
+To start engine, first turn key fully clockwise to START position and hold.
+Return key to ON position immediately when engine has started.
+To stop engine, turn key counterclockwise to OFF position.
+The 3rd position is not in use.